-And yet, the greatest cause of polluted air is diesel engines.
-The diesel engines generate a particulate matter which is the main pollutant in the urban air.
+And yet, the most significant cause of polluted air is diesel engines.
+The diesel engines generate a particulate matter which is the primary pollutant in the urban atmosphere.

-The problem is so great now that, according to the World Health Organisation, over 90 percent of the world’s population is breathing in polluted air at the moment.
+The problem is so significant now that, according to the World Health Organisation, over 90 per cent of the world’s population is breathing in polluted air at the moment.

 Why does this matter?
-Air pollution has been found to have numerous harmful effects on human health.
-This includes everything from an increased risk of cancer and respiratory illnesses.
+Air pollution has been found to have numerous harmful effects on human health including everything from an increased risk of cancer and respiratory illnesses.

 Although air pollution doesn’t directly result in death, there is strong evidence that it cuts shorts millions of people’s lives.
-One study showed that air pollution cuts the life expectancy of the world’s average by approximately 2 years.
+One study showed that air pollution reduces the life expectancy of the world’s average by approximately two years.

-By switching to electric bus models, cities could significantly reduce the amount of pollution in the city air.
-This would be a significant step towards a cleaner future.
+By switching to electric bus models, cities could significantly reduce the amount of pollution in the city air, a significant step towards a cleaner future.

 4. Noise Pollution

-Although the media attention around air pollution is deserved.
-Another kind of pollution is often ignored.
-It’s noise pollution!
+Although the media attention around air pollution is necessary, another kind of pollution is often ignored – noise pollution!

 According to the World Health Organisation, noise pollution can result in hearing loss, cognitive impairment, cardiovascular illnesses, as well as, increased stress and depression.
 Therefore, noise pollution is heavily impacting the quality of life.

-Although noise pollution doesn’t directly impact human health as significantly as air pollution, it has been found to worsen a number of health conditions, for instance, heart problems.
+Although noise pollution doesn’t directly impact human health as significantly as air pollution, it has been found to worsen many health conditions, for instance, heart problems.

-This has caused people to ask – how loud is too loud?
+This information has caused people to ask – how loud is too loud?

 According to experts, any sound over 60 decibels could increase human risk of heart disease and other health problems.
-To put this in perspective, the average car is measured at around 70 decibels.
+In perspective, the average car sound output is around 70 decibels.

 When it comes to electric buses, and other electric vehicles, the problem is rather than they’re too quiet.
 The majority of electric buses produce almost no sound at all.

-In light of the damaging effects of noise pollution, the problem of too much quiet is a good problem to have for many cities.
+In light of the damaging effects of noise pollution, the problem of too much quiet is an excellent problem to have for many cities.

 Many people who are opposed to the adoption of electric buses concentrate on the cost of the vehicles up front.

 It’s true that the cost of the vehicles can be more expensive.
-In fact, it is claimed that electric bus vehicles can cost between $200,000 and $300,000.
+Electric bus vehicles can cost between $200,000 and $300,000.
 However, what opponents don’t tell you is that there’s more to the story than it this.

-Additionally, the cost of maintenance of the vehicles is more affordable, which would almost half the expenses for the upkeep of the buses.
+Additionally, the cost of maintenance of the vehicles is more affordable, which would almost halve the expenses for the upkeep of the buses.

-Furthermore, according to Bloomberg New Energy Finance, the most expensive electric bus can over $130,000 (U.S.) over a 15-year period compared with a standard petrol and diesel-powered bus.
+Furthermore, according to Bloomberg New Energy Finance, the most expensive electric bus can save over USD$130,000 over fifteen years compared with conventional petrol and diesel-powered buses.

 And guess what?
 These are “worst case scenarios”.
 The money saved by switching to electric bus models could be significantly more than such estimates.

-As the number of cities in the world adopting electric bus models grows over time, the price is expected to subsequently fall dramatically.
+As the number of cities in the world adopting electric bus models grows over time, the price is expected to fall dramatically subsequently.